privorotskii/thorderbolt/README.md

   .order_as(cities: { id: [first_city.id, second_city.id, third_city.id] })
 ```

-In all cases, results with attribute values not in the given list will be
+In all the cases, results with attribute values which aren't in tghe given list will be
-sorted as though the attribute is `NULL` in a typical `ORDER BY`:
+sorted as if the attribute is `NULL` in a typical `ORDER BY`:

 ```ruby
 User.order_as(name: ['Tom', 'John'])